Skip to content

 npx web-extend g popup

-Here's a basic popup setup using React:
+Here's a basic popup example using React:

 src/popup/index.tsx